AnyLog-co/documentation/examples/Aggregations Examples.md

 # Aggregations Examples

 This document provides examples of aggregations.
-The commands details are available in the [Aggregations Sections](../aggregations.md)
+The commands details are available in the [Aggregations Section](../aggregations.md).

-Prerequisite:
-* AnyLog node deployed
-* The tables **intervals** and **compression** are not declared (as the table structure is defined by the aggregation declaration and not by the source data).
-* Data Generator deployed

 ## Configuring Bounds Aggregations

 In **bounds aggregations** all entries in the time interval are replaced with a single entry.

-The following commands declare the following:
+The following commands declare bounds aggregation over the table's data:

 * A database name **examples** using SQLite.
 * An aggregation table named **intervals**.
-* Apply **bounds encoding** on the table's data (modify the source data structure to include Min, Max, Avg and Count for every time interval)
+* Apply **bounds encoding** on the table's data (modify the source data structure to include Min, Max, Avg and Count for every time interval).
 * Inserting data into **intervals**.

 ### Declare the DBMS